 The impact of the coronavirus around the world and on education in Asia particularly is something we are keen to understand and keep you updated on.
-So we asked Toby White, who heads up Elton Education services, a school recruiter and curriculum specialist based in Hong Kong, about daily life there and the effect on teachers, staff and pupils.
+So we asked Toby White, who heads up Kids Channel Ltd. and is a school recruiter and curriculum specialist based in Hong Kong, about daily life there and the effect on teachers, staff and pupils.
 Despite it being a difficult time in the region, Toby was happy to oblige.
 He reports the situation in HK currently in the following post.

 ‘Everything seemed to be getting better in Dec/Jan after the riots and protests in 2019.
 Numbers in our centre picked up and the feeling on the street was more positive and calm.
 Then the Coronavirus began…